MatteCarra/AccA/README.md

 ACC is designed to run out of the box, without user intervention.
 You can simply install it and forget.
 However, as it's been observed, most people will want to tweak settings - and obviously everyone will want to know whether the thing is actually working.

 AccA's user interface is intuitive and displays configuration information/tips so that users don't have to read documentation to find their way.
-However, it's still highly recommended to read [ACC's documentation](https://github.com/VR-25/acc/blob/master/README.md) in order to have a broader understanding of how AccA works with it.
+However, it's still highly recommended to read [ACC's documentation](https://github.com/VR-25/acc/blob/master/README.md) in order to have a broader understanding of how ACC and AccA work together.